jasonjson/jasonjson.github.io/_posts/2015-11-05-remove-invalid-parentheses.markdown

 - Brain teaser
 author: Jason
 ---
 <p><strong><em>Remove the minimum number of invalid parentheses in order to make the input string valid.
-Return all possible results.<br />
+Return all possible results.</p>

 Note: The input string may contain letters other than the parentheses ( and ).</em></strong></p>
 ``` java